Not-so-magic swizzle: A cautionary tale

 The Lown Institute Vignette Competition challenges medical students and trainees to shine a light on everyday overuse and underuse – common practices that either give patients unnecessary tests and procedures, or that fail to give patients necessary care.
 Sharing stories of the downstream consequences of overuse can be a powerful counterbalance to the ‘more is better’ culture and can help clinicians recognize and avoid overuse.

 This year, we received vignette submissions from students and trainees all over the country (and internationally!) on topics from avoiding polypharmacy to inappropriate stenting to navigating clinical guidelines.
-You can read all of the vignettes on our blog.

 We spoke with vignette competition winner, Dr. Ricardo Nieves, second-year resident at the University of Pittsburgh Medical Center.
 His co-authors, Dr. Tariq Salim and Dr. Casey McQuade, are also residents at UPMC.
 Their vignette, The Devil is in the Details: Combination Medications, Oversedation, and Unnecessary Testing in the Geriatric Population explores what can happen when a commonly used combination drug is not adjusted to an elderly patient’s existing medication regime.